bwchang/SwaggySearch/README.md

 ```
 ant SwaggySearch
 ```
 This will bring up a separate window.
-Enter your search term(s) in the text field on top, and your search results will appear in the text area below the search field, organized by decreasing relevance.
+Enter your search term(s) in the text field on top, and your top ten search results will appear in the text area below the search field, organized by decreasing relevance.

 ## Search Examples